Moving from children’s to Adult Social Care

 Cheshire East Preparing for Adulthood Vision

-All Cheshire East young people with special educational needs and disabilities will benefit from a seamless transition process which builds on high aspirations as they become adult citizens.
+All Cheshire East young people with special educational needs and disabilities will benefit from a seamless transition process, building on the goals and aspirations of young people as they prepare for adulthood.

 This will apply to you if you are: